Seeking Treatment: How Can I Find Resources For Refractory Depression?

 Because TRD can vary in intensity and may manifest differently between individuals, it can be challenging to diagnose.
 If you’re experiencing TRD, seeking the help of a psychiatrist or other mental health professional who focuses on depression can be a helpful first step toward managing your symptoms.
 There are multiple strategies specialists can use to determine whether TRD is the reason that treatment isn’t working for you.

-A depression specialist can work with you to gather more in-depth information about your symptoms, medical history, lifestyle, etc. This can provide them with a more thorough understanding of the factors that may be influencing your symptoms and inform their development of a new treatment plan.
+A depression specialist can work with you to gather more in-depth information about your symptoms, medical history, lifestyle, etc. This can provide them with a more thorough understanding of the factors that may influence their symptoms and inform the development of a new treatment plan.

 Your doctor will likely want to know what medications, if any, you’re taking for depression and other health conditions.
 Try to be as accurate as you can when discussing whether you’ve been taking your medications as prescribed so that the specialist can better evaluate their efficacy.